NilanL/COP4520_Assignment_1/README.md

 ## Methodology

 The approach for isPrime() was similar to the approach found here: https://www.geeksforgeeks.org/prime-numbers/.
-The parallelization was based on the textbook's approach, as well the approach shown in the slides/class.
+The parallelization was based on the textbook/slides/class approach.
 </br></br>

 ## Testing